 Plus, as a student of the course, you will receive each webinar in TWO formats: the video recording and written transcript!

 Price: $329 $202.50

 Earn a commission!
 Invite your friends and colleagues to join this course and earn $101.25 for each enrollment.
 Interested?
-You’ll receive the details when you purchase the course.
+Become an affiliate of The Pat Iyer Group.

 + Video and transcript are provided in downloadable digital format.

 + This course has been approved for nursing contact hours.
 Earn 7 contact hours for only $15 (optional additional cost).
 (Click for details).

 See article below, “Essentials of Marketing”, from Business Principles for Legal Nurse Consultants.